kayeofswords/soulsinnerstatues/chapter-1.md

 Third, for those who have exposure and practice with other forms of meditation, doing pranayama or using traditional meditation techniques can sometimes be adapted to a contemplative spiritual practice like this.
 Sometimes, I do breath of fire (kapalbhati) before contemplating a God.
 I do meditative visualizations in which sunlight, starlight, or moonlight are filling the body, depending on the context — honoring the solstice or full moon, for example.
 There are also techniques called "grounding and centering" that I learned growing up in which a person envisions that they are rooted into the ground like a tree, drawing up nourishment from the Earth, and drawing down energy from the sun or sun and stars as the centerpoint of this structure.
 It can be beneficial to do techniques like that if I am feeling scattered and distracted.

-Finally, I recommend engaging with a few other resources to learn more about contemplative tools.
-The Platonist Mindy Mandell wrote a book that goes into more depth on Platonic teachings, and she includes a wealth of contemplative practices in it — *Discovering the Beauty of Wisdom*.
-David Nowakowski has made [a primer on techniques available on his website](https://davidnowakowski.net/meditation/), and I recommend reading those resources. [(Here's an archival link.)](https://web.archive.org/web/2021*/https://davidnowakowski.net/meditation/) There are many Stoic exercises that you can use, theistic and nontheistic, both online and in popular books.

 One reason I'm keeping this section short and referring to others is that I am a ritualist.
 Most meditation techniques I use are adapted from study with little to no innovation.
 The ones that *are* unique (or that have my own unique spin on them) involve contemplating the universe, and especially in the context of Apollon and Platonism, and are thus less appropriate for a resource like this.